kalyan-anna/react-gatsby-material-ui/README.md

 Sample project based on styled-components

 ## Cloud
-The application is deployed to cloud.  (doesn't work coz netlify websites are HTTPS) https://naughty-heyrovsky-edb903.netlify.app/
+The application is deployed to cloud.  (doesn't work coz netlify websites are HTTPS).
+https://naughty-heyrovsky-edb903.netlify.app/